t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 Jumppads will transfer all your input speed to the jump speed.
 The faster you be before landing on a jumppad, the longer distance it will push you out.

 !!!
 Note
     It is worth mentioning that there is air control in Painkiller if you are launched in the air with some horizontal speed.
-However, if you are launched with zero horizontal speed, air control does not work.
+However, if you are launched with zero horizontal speed, the air control does not work.
 This is the reason for a problem when you can be locked up jumping on a jumppad and can do nothing about it and, unlike in Quake, jumppads in Painkiller do not absorb the fall damage.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xRNX5zgOoPY?si=BfPHcsyaTgG1EYvR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>